UK's Cameron shifts tack as election campaign fails to shift dial

-The absence of a breakthrough coupled with a stronger than expected performance from Ed Miliband, the leader of the opposition Labour Party, is dampening the mood in Cameron’s center-right Conservative Party.
+The absence of a breakthrough coupled with a stronger than expected performance from Ed Miliband, the leader of the opposition Labour Party, is dampening the mood in Cameron’s centre-right Conservative Party.

 “The worst thing is when (Conservative) Central Office tries to be helpful,” one Conservative candidate told Reuters.